CodeYourFuture/curriculum/content/js3/blocks/using-map/index.md

 const doubledNums = [double(5), double(20), double(30)];
 ```

-However, we want to build an array like this more generally.
+But we want to generalise this.
+Whenever we are writing out the same thing repeatedly in code, we probably want to make a general rule instead.
 We can do this by calling `map`:

 ```js {linenos=table,hl_lines=["6"], linenostart=1}